AkashArya96/MCQ-s-Creator-App/README.md

 # MCQ-s-Creator-App
 Welcome to the MCQ Creator App ReadMe!
-This document will guide you through the setup, features, and usage of our app, which leverages OpenAI, Hugging Face, Pinecone, and PDF parsing to create multiple-choice questions (MCQs) effectively.
+This document will guide you through the  features, and usage of our app, which leverages OpenAI, Hugging Face, Pinecone, and PDF parsing to create multiple-choice questions (MCQs) effectively.

 # Introduction